tcsh-org/www/README.md

 Your browser will show the updated content as soon as you save the file.
 Keep editing until you are happy with the results.

+Commit your changes:

+* Use `git diff` to review source changes.
+* Use `git status` to review new and removed files.
+* Use `git add` to select files to be committed.
+* Run `git commit` to commit the changes.
+* Run `git push` to push your changes to GitHub.

 Then regenerate the site:

 ```